Ford-oem_logoDealer Logo PrimaryCustom shopper assurance logo

 Standard ✓ LED Headlights Optional

 We’re going to start with the expected comparison, the Chevrolet Colorado.
-Chevrolet midsize trucks have long been the Ranger’s chief competitor, and there really are quite a few similarities between the two.
-But there are differences, important ones, nonetheless.
-In base form, the Ranger comes with more power.
-There is an optional engine for the Colorado that bumps those numbers up, but there are two optional power plants for the Ranger, and when it comes to available power, the Ranger is again way out in front.
+Chevrolet midsize trucks have long been the chief competitor of the Ford Ranger and there really are quite a few similarities between the two.
+Starting with capability, the Colorado is simply no match for the Ranger.
 The Ranger has a slightly bigger bed, mostly due to it being wider.
 It also has a more sophisticated 10-speed transmission, which allows the Ranger to offer both more power and better fuel economy.

-The Colorado can be optioned to have a towing capacity much closer to the Ranger, but it needs to be noted that it will cost you extra to outfit for this, while every trim of the Ranger has the same 7,500-pound towing capacity except for the race-ready Raptor, which can still out-tow the base Colorado, despite not being built with towing as its primary purpose.
-The Ranger shares a platform with the offroad-focused Bronco, so it should come as no surprise that it offers a bit more ground clearance than the Colorado.
+The Colorado can be optioned to have a towing capacity much closer to the Ranger.
+It needs to be noted that it will cost you extra to match this impressive rating while every trim of the Ranger has the same 7,500-pound towing capacity except for the race-ready Raptor, which can still out-tow the base Colorado.
+The Ranger shares a platform with the off-road-focused Bronco, so it should come as no surprise that it offers a bit more ground clearance than the Colorado.
 What might be more surprising is the differences in standard equipment.
-A remote-locking tailgate is nice to have, but things like LED headlights and cruise control are the sorts of things that you’d probably think of as extremely basic features by this point, especially for a vehicle that was so recently redesigned.
-Chevrolet has been ruthless when it comes to cost-cutting, which is the sort of thing that might be appealing if it meant better savings, but as it is, it’s a small savings that comes with big disadvantages.
+A remote-locking tailgate is nice to have, but things like LED headlights, remote start, and express up/down power windows are the sorts of things that you’d probably think of as extremely basic features by this point, especially for a vehicle that was so recently redesigned.
+Chevrolet has been ruthless when it comes to cost-cutting, which is the sort of thing that might be appealing if it meant better savings.
+As it is, it’s a small savings that comes with big disadvantages.

 Ford Ranger VS Honda Ridgeline